Types of Financial Aid

 Federal Work-Study Program

 The Federal Work-Study Program provides part-time jobs to students with financial need.
-Students who are employed under the Federal Work-Study Program earn funds to help pay their education expenses.
-This program encourages employment related to the student’s course of study and community service work.
+Under this program, student employment is funded through a combination of federal funds and funds provided by an eligible employer.
+Federal Work-Study is taxable income paid, by check, directly to the student.
+Earnings do not reduce your tuition bill.
+The program encourages employment related to the student’s course of study and community service work.
+Jobs often provide support to our faculty in some aspect of their research initiatives.
+Funds are limited and are offered on a first come, first served basis.
 If you have questions about the Federal Work-Study Program, please contact our office.

 Maryland residents must complete and file the FAFSA by March 1 in order to apply for a scholarship funded by the state of Maryland.
 For more information, contact the Maryland Higher Education Commission at 410-767-3300 or 800-974-0203.
 You can also contact the Bloomberg School's Financial Aid Office with questions.